aspose-html/Aspose.HTML-Products/html/net/conversion/xhtml-to-png/_index.md

     {{< blocks/products/pf/agp/about-file-section >}}
     {{< blocks/products/pf/agp/about-file-text fileFormat="XHTML" readMoreLink="hhttps://docs.fileformat.com/web/xhtml/" >}}
 XHTML (eXtensible HyperText Markup Language) is a text-based file format with markup in the XML, using a reformulation of HTML 4.0.
 These files are well suited to be opened or viewed in a web browser.
 The XHTML was designed to be more structured, less scripting, generic and device-independent.
 It uses all the existing XML facilities and more.
 The XHTML provides a generally worthwhile set of elements and attributes, with extension options combined with style sheets.
-XHTML provides flexibility and accessibility by subordinating all HTML presentation elements to style sheets.
 Specifications for HTML 4.01, HTML5 and XHTML are being dynamically developed by the World Wide Web Consortium (W3C).
     {{< /blocks/products/pf/agp/about-file-text >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="PNG" readMoreLink="https://docs.fileformat.com/image/png/" >}}
 PNG, Portable Network Graphics, refers to a type of raster image file format that uses lossless compression.
 This file format was created as a replacement for Graphics Interchange Format (GIF) and has no copyright limitations.
 However, the PNG file format does not support animations.
 PNG file format supports lossless image compression that makes it popular among its users.
 With the passage of time, PNG has evolved into one of the most used image file formats.
 Almost all Operating Systems have support for opening PNG files.
-For example, Microsoft Windows viewer has the capability to open PNG files as the OS has by default the support available as part of the installation.
     {{< /blocks/products/pf/agp/about-file-text >}}
 	{{< /blocks/products/pf/agp/about-file-section >}}